Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 * To the side of the image is a list of points of what services are offered.

-* Underneath there are 4 steps to show the user exactly how to the service works.
+* Underneath there are 4 steps to show the user exactly how the service works.

+* The FAQ page also gives examples of services that are offered.

 #### Aim